Foreign Legion in the Balkans: 1915-1919

 Observer Hill (AK6), located about one mile (1,600 m) east of Makukovo.

-As of March 19, 1918, the mission in the Karasouli subsector was accomplished.
-The 1er RMA and the Legion Company were relieved by a British brigade and left to Amatovo (south-east of Karasouli, the village no longer exists today).
-On March 28, the units had to move via Bohemica to Gorgop (Gorgopi), where the men arrived on March 31.
-During this movement, a violent snowstorm striked the units; five zouaves were frozen to death.
+As of March 19, 1918, the Karasouli subsector mission concluded.
+The 1er RMA and the Legion Company were relieved by a British brigade and shifted to the rear – first to Amatovo (southeast of Karasouli; the village no longer exists) and then, on March 28, to Gorgop (Gorgopi), arriving March 31.

-The legionnaires would set up their camp north of Gorgop.
-Thereafter, they alternated between training and road (re-)construction works in the region.
-They would remain there for almost two months.
+The legionnaires established camp north of Gorgop and alternated between training and repairing roads in the region, remaining there for nearly two months.

-As of May 24, the 1er RMA left Gorgop.
-The regiment was ordered to march via Kupa (Koupa) to the sectors of Osin (Archaggelos) and Borislav (Periklia).
-The Allied troops – three Greek divisions and the 122nd French Division – were preparing a new offensive east of Borislav, in the Skra Di Legen massif.
-The site had already seen an offensive conducted by the Franco-Greek forces, in May 1917.
-Nevertheless, the well-entrenched Bulgarians repulsed them.
+On May 24, the 1er RMA departed Gorgop, marching via Kupa (Koupa) to the sectors of Osin (Archaggelos) and Borislav (Periklia).
+Allied troops – three Greek divisions and the 1er RMA’s 122nd Division – prepared a new offensive east of Borislav, targeting the Skra Di Legen massif.

 Skra di Legen (May – July 1918)

-While the regiment and the Legion Company were kept behind the front line, the 1er RMA Infantry Gun Platoon was placed at the disposal of the Greek Archipelago Division to support it during the frontal assault.
+While the regiment and Legion Company stayed behind the front, the 1er RMA Infantry Gun Peloton supported the Greek Archipelago Division in its frontal assault on Skra Di Legen.

-The regiment would remain in the Skra di Legen region to organize the fortified positions.
-As of July 15, the legionnaires and zouaves were relieved by three battalions of the 16th Colonial Division and the men returned to Gorgop.
+The regiment remained in the Skra di Legen sector, fortifying the captured positions until July 15, when the legionnaires and zouaves were relieved by three battalions of the French 16th Colonial Division and returned to Gorgop.

 Foreign Legion - Company - Balkans - Map - 1918 - Karasouli - Amatevo - Bohemica - Gorgop